 What do you feel you’ve learnt over your years as a music artist?

 More than I can express and probably far more than I’m even aware of!
 A key thing I’ve learnt though is that persistence pays off.
-Oh, and that not everyone has to know who you are as soon as you turn sixteen, seventeen or even eighteen.
+Oh, and that not everyone has to know who you are as soon as you turn 16, 17 or even 18.
 Timing is such a personal thing and comparison is a killer.
 That’s a big one for me.

 Who are some of your favourite music artists to listen to and which would you like to collaborate with in the future?